-In these examples, although they are both disabled, their disabilities will have very different effects on their lives.
+In these examples, although they are each disabled, their disabilities have very different effects on their lives.

 - A hearing aid might help the girl with a hearing loss do everything others can do.

-- A boy with paralysed legs might only be able to move around in a wheel chair, so that he can't play some sports, for example.
-But he might be just as good at doing spelling tests as you are, and maybe he plays wheelchair sports.
+- A boy with paralysed legs might be able to move around in a wheel chair, so that he can play some sports but not others, for example.
+But he might be just as good at doing spelling tests as you are, and maybe he is really good at wheelchair sports.

-There are lots of different types of disability, such as autism, blindness and attention deficit hyperactivity disorder (ADHD).
+There are lots of different types of disability, such as autism and blindness.

 Most people who have a disability will be able to do lots of normal things, and have lots of fun and enjoyable times.
 But some of the time, life can be difficult and unhappy for them.

 Some people with severe disabilities, who need other people to look after them all the time, may not be able to show when they are feeling happy.

 When there is a child in the family who has a disability it can be challenging for all of the family - including the child who has the disability - and other children in the family.

 If you have a sibling (brother or sister) who has a disability, then there are things you can do to help that person, as well as help your family and yourself.